WORKPLACE EQUITY AUDITS

 - You notice more competition than collaboration

-3. Lack of Communication About DEI Is Hurting Your Brand
+3. Lack of Communication About Equity Is Hurting Your Brand

-It can be tricky to make external statements if you have not established a strategy around DEI.
+It can be tricky to make external statements if you have not established a strategy around diversity, equity, and inclusion.
 If your company is intentional about its values and brand voice, published responses to current cultural events will be thoughtful and impactful.

 You’ll know it’s time for an audit if: